 This is a great career for an individual who enjoys working directly with people, loves math and working with numbers, and is able to communicate with people effectively to help them understand their tax needs.

-Tax Preparers must possess the following qualities and skills:
+Tax Preparers should possess the following qualities and skills:

 Tax Preparer Work Environment